 …for a long time…

-But who owned the Mill?
+But who owned it?
 And the lands surrounding it?

-So far I’ve been unable to accurately map the extent of the timber lease surrounding the original Tla’amin settlement of Tees’kwat that was granted to one R.P.
-Rithet in 1874.
-One source describes the timber lease as being 15,000 acres in size – about 3 times the land area of the modern Municipality of Powell River.
+According to one account, a timber lease surrounding the original Tla’amin settlement of Tees’kwat was “illegally purchased” by one R.P.
+Rithet in 1873.
+The lease is described as being 15,000 acres in size – which is about 3 times the land area of the modern Municipality of Powell River.

 By the early 1920s the mill had become the largest paper mill in North America, by the 1960s it had become become one of the world’s largest.
 The mill has changed ownership several times.

 The original company merged with MacMillan Bloedel Ltd to become MacMillan Bloedel & Powell River Ltd in December of 1959.

 The “Powell River” label was later abandoned and it became simply MacMillan Bloedel Ltd in 1966 – a name which was to last for decades and leave an indelible stamp upon British Columbia.